apache/cordova-docs/www/docs/en/3.1.0/guide/platforms/wp8/index.md

 # Windows Phone 8 Platform Guide

-This guide shows how to set up your SDK development environment to deploy Cordova apps for Windows Phone 8 devices.
-If you want to target both 7.5 and 8 devices, develope for Windows Phone 7 instead as detailed in the Windows Phone 7 Platform Guide.
+This guide <a href="../../../cordova/inappbrowser/inappbrowser.html">show</a>s how to set up your SDK development environment to deploy Cordova apps for Windows Phone 8 devices.
+If you want to target both 7.5 and 8 devices, develope for Windows Phone 7 instead as detailed in the <a href="../wp7/index.html">Windows Phone 7 Platform Guide</a>.
 Version 7 does not have all the advanced features included in IE10, but implements the same set of APIs.
 Windows Phone 8 apps do _not_ run on Windows Phone 7 devices.